Meet the monsters that cause customer churn

 Churn Combat Tips

-As soon as you get wind of a merger or acquisition, proactively reach out to your day-to-day contacts for more information to assess the potential threats at hand.
+As soon as you hear of a merger or acquisition, proactively reach out to your day-to-day contacts to check in and assess the situation.
 There will be a lot of unknowns, but request that they keep you in the loop.
 Be sure to offer your assistance in this transition period.

-Just as there are threats there’s potential for positives.
-Try to get an introduction to the new players on the team who might influence decisions, so you can position yourself for continued success.
+Just as there are potential threats, there can also be opportunities; try to get an introduction to new players on the team who might influence decisions to position yourself as a resource in the transition.

-Find out who pays the bills now.
+Stay on top of changes in the process of billing and renewals.
 Are there other business process changes like PO requests that you should now be aware of?
 Don’t let a wrong invoice address be the reason why you aren’t getting paid.

 ChurnZero Boost